Terms and Conditions

 - We are not authorised under the Financial Services and Markets Act 2000.
 We may be able, in certain circumstances, to offer a limited range of investment services to clients, such as arranging and advising, which are incidental to our legal services or which are regarded as a necessary part of our legal services.
 In doing so we are regulated by the Solicitors Regulatory Authority.
 As we are not authorised by the UK Financial Conduct Authority, we are not able to give advice on the merits of investment transactions, and nothing we say or do should be construed as an invitation or inducement to engage in investment activity.

-- Wolferstans takes reasonable care to ensure that all material included on Our Websites is accurate.
+- Wolferstans LLP takes reasonable care to ensure that all material included on our websites is accurate.
 However, it is intended for information only and does not represent legal advice.
 Whilst we endeavour to keep the information up to date and correct no representation or warranty, express or implied, is made as to its accuracy or completeness.
 You should consult a suitably qualified lawyer on any specific legal problem or matter.

-- We shall endeavour to make Our Websites available.
-However, Wolferstans will not be liable if, for any reason, the site is unavailable for any period of time.
-Access to Our Websites may be suspended at any time without prior notice being given.
+- We shall endeavour to make our website available.
+However, Wolferstans LLP will not be liable if, for any reason, the site is unavailable for any period of time.
+Access to our website may be suspended at any time without prior notice being given.

-- To the extent permitted by applicable laws, Wolferstans expressly disclaims all liability for any direct, indirect or consequential loss or damage or expenses of any kind howsoever arising occasioned from the use or inability to use Our Websites and the use or copying of any information or material whether directly or indirectly from our websites, even if such loss was reasonably foreseeable and Wolferstans had been advised of the possibility of the same.
+- To the extent permitted by applicable laws, Wolferstans LLP expressly disclaims all liability for any direct, indirect or consequential loss or damage or expenses of any kind howsoever arising occasioned from the use or inability to use our website and the use or copying of any information or material whether directly or indirectly from our website, even if such loss was reasonably foreseeable and Wolferstans LLP had been advised of the possibility of the same.
 This exclusion of liability does not extend to liability for death or personal injury resulting from negligence.

-- Wolferstans does not accept responsibility for any issues arising in connection with such third party sites that we may from time to time provide links to from Our Websites.
+- Wolferstans LLP does not accept responsibility for any issues arising in connection with such third party sites that we may from time to time provide links to from our website.
 The content of such third party sites is not under our control.
 The inclusion of such links does not necessarily imply a recommendation or endorsement of the views expressed in them.
-Wolferstans has not and cannot review all the content of sites linked to Our Websites.
+Wolferstans LLP has not and cannot review all the content of sites linked to our website.
 Users link to other sites at their own risk.

 Unless expressly stated to the contrary, copyright in the text, graphics and information contained in Our Websites is owned by Wolferstans.